 John Aloysius Farrell is the author of Clarence Darrow: Attorney For The Damned, a biography of America's greatest defense attorney, and of Tip O'Neill and the Democratic Century, the definitive account of House Speaker Thomas P. "Tip" O'Neill Jr. and his times.

 Farrell is an American journalist and author.
-He is a contributing editor and correspondent to National Journal magazine and The Atlantic, after a prize-winning career as a newspaperman, most notably at The Denver Post and The Boston Globe.
+He is a contributing editor to Politico Magazine, after a prize-winning career as a newspaperman, most notably at The Denver Post and The Boston Globe, where he worked as White House correspondent and served on the vaunted Spotlight team.

 His biography of Clarence Darrow was awarded the Los Angeles Times book prize for the best biography of 2011, and won critical praise from reviewers and fellow writers.